bitbotblog/bitbotblog.github.io/_posts/2017-02-21-simone-giertz-robotics.markdown

 author: "Alejandro"
 ---

-The queen of shity robots
+The queen of shity robots.
+Take a look on her channel, it has no waste =p

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KcxlSLNH5M0" frameborder="0" allowfullscreen></iframe>